People

 Sean Graham

 Research Interests I have mentored 27 graduate students in my lab to date, and currently supervise six PhD and two MSc students.
 My lab group works on a broad variety of problems in plant systematics and evolution.
-Our work includes inference of the major details of the land-plant portion of the ‘Tree of Life,’ comparative genomics, […]
+Our work includes inference of the major details of the land-plant portion of the ‘Tree of Life,’ comparative genomics, and inferring the phylogeny and evolution of understudied plant lineages: Comparative genomics of green & mycoheterotrophic plantsOngoing work includes studies of plastid genome dissolution in mycoheterotrophic plants—plants that obtain some or all of their nutrition from fungal partners—and comparative transcriptome studies of these plants and their […]

 Xin Li